 How to use the box breathing technique

-The box breathing technique helps you to calm stress and reduce anxiety in just a few minutes.
+The box breathing technique helps you to feel more calm in just a few minutes.

-Research reveals how a specific relaxation exercise known as the box breathing technique (also referred to as 'square breathing') can dramatically reduce your stress levels, and thus your overall health and happiness.
-Since an estimated 74% of British adults say they've felt overwhelmed with stress in the past few months, there's no better time to start this practice.
+Research reveals how a specific relaxation exercise known as the box breathing technique (also referred to as 'square breathing') can dramatically reduce feeling tense, and thus your overall health and happiness.
+Since an estimated 74% of British adults say they've felt overwhelmed with tension in the past few months, there's no better time to start this practice.

 So what is box breathing?
 In this guide, we’ll explain how the technique works, the benefits for your brain health, and how you can implement it in your life today.

 What is the box breathing technique?

 The box breathing technique is a simple relaxation exercise that helps you slow your breath during overwhelming situations.